JohnDBR/NIfTI-Image-Converter/README.md

-# NIfTI Image Converter (nii2png) for Matlab
+# NIfTI Image processor
-Rejoice OpenCV users, a lightweight neuroimaging .nii to .png converter that actually works.

-Matlab 2017b!
+To process a dataset of tomographies from patients with #COVID-19.
+In other to create a set of images to work with and analize its data this algorithm was developed.

+We used https://raw.githubusercontent.com/alexlaurence/NIfTI-Image-Converter/master/matlab/nii2png.m as reference.

 ## Environment
-* Matlab 2017b
+* Matlab 2020a

 # Matlab Usage
+1. Download de dataset from: https://www.kaggle.com/andrewmvd/covid19-ct-scans
-1. Add your script to your path.
-And run it simply by typing this and hitting enter:
+2. Add the script to path and run it by typing:
 ```
-nii2png
+niiDataset2Png
 ```
-2. Select your working directory.
-3. Select your NIfTI image.
+3. Select your .nii files source folder.
+4. Select the folder in which the images are going to be stored.
-4. Rotate your image if you wish:
+5. Rotate your image if you wish:
 ```
 >> Would you like to rotate the orientation? (y/n)
 >> y